PLATFORM

 The practice of spraying glyphosate is a perfect example of a flawed policy, as it kills the grasses, leaves, berries, and seeds of plants that First Nations harvest for medicinal and edible purposes, and that many mammals depend upon for their survival.
 Glyphosate also kills bees that pollinate and other critical insects and poses serious risks to wildlife, waterways, and human health in these sprayed areas.

-Forest and Range Practice Act (FRPA)
+Forest and Range Practices Act (FRPA)

 Chief Forester

 Under the Forest Act, the Chief Forester determines the Annual Allowable Cut (AAC) or the volume of timber approved to be logged annually.
-AACs are set for timber supply areas, tree farms and woodlots, and are determined by numerous factors including the rate of growth of the forest, different licences and agreements, the use of the area for non-timber related activities, and the “economic and social objectives of the government...for the general region of British Columbia.”
+AACs are set for timber supply areas, tree farms, and woodlots, and are determined by numerous factors including the rate of growth of the forest, different licences and agreements, the use of the area for non-timber related activities, and the “economic and social objectives of the government...for the general region of British Columbia.”

+The AAC needs to be reduced, and the forest industry needs to be innovative and do more with less timber.
+Additionally, requiring the Chief Forester to report to the Ministry of Forests creates a conflict of interest.
 The Chief Forester’s decision-making authority needs to be transparent, accountable, and consistent and needs to represent the economic, social, cultural, carbon, and biological values of BC’s forests.
 The Chief Forester should report to the legislature, instead of to the Ministry of Forests.

 RECOMMENDATIONS